FirebirdSQL/Butler/rfc/4/FBSP.rst

   MANDATORY unique Agent ID.
 It's RECOMMENDED to use uuid version 5 - SHA1, namespace OID.

 :name:
-  Agent name assigned by vendor.
-MANDATORY for `Service`.
+  MANDATORY agent name assigned by vendor.
 It's RECOMMENDED that `uid` and `name` make a stable pair, i.e. there should not be agents with the same name but different uid and vice versa.

 :version:
   MANDATORY agent version.
 MUST conform to `major[.minor[.build[-tag]]]` pattern, where `major`, `minor` and `build` are numbers, and `tag` is alphanumeric.

 :vendor:
-  `Vendor identification`_.
-MANDATORY for `Service`.
+  MANDATORY `Vendor identification`_.

 :platform:
-  `Platform identification`_.
-MANDATORY for `Service`.
+  MANDATORY `Platform identification`_.

 :classification:
   Agent classification.
 It's RECOMMENDED to use `domain/category` schema, for example *database/backup*.